 How Conservator Bonds Protect the Estate

 A conservator manages money and property for someone who cannot do it themselves.
-Because that responsibility carries real risk, Arizona law allows the court to require a bond.
+Because that responsibility carries real risk, the court may require a bond.
 Think of it as a financial safety net.
 If the conservator mishandles funds or breaches their duty, the bond provides a way to recover losses.

 By executing an approved bond of a conservator, the surety consents to the jurisdiction of the court which issued letters to the primary obligor in any proceeding pertaining to the fiduciary duties of the conservator and naming the surety as a party respondent.